crypto101/book/stream-ciphers.rst

 CBC bit flipping attacks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-An interesting attack on CBC mode is called a bit flipping attack.
+An interesting attack on :term:`CBC mode` is called a bit flipping attack.
 Using
 a CBC bit flipping attack, attackers can modify ciphertexts encrypted in
-CBC mode so that it will have a predictable effect on the plaintext.
+:term:`CBC mode` so that it will have a predictable effect on the plaintext.

 This may seem like a very strange definition of “attack” at first.
 The
 attacker will not even attempt to decrypt any messages, but they will